From Content to Audience: A Multimodal Annotation Framework for Broadcast Television Analytics: Prompt Strategies

-\subsection{Prompt Strategies}
+\section{Prompt Strategies}

-Both pipelines share the same annotation tasks, output schema, and a common set of hard constraints: select exactly one label for \textit{topic} and \textit{environment}, at most one label for \textit{brand\_safety\_flag}, include a guest name only if the person is visually recognised or explicitly named in the transcript, and return a JSON object only with no extra text.
-What varies across configurations is which sources of information are provided and how their relative authority is defined.
+Both pipelines share the output schema and hard constraints: select exactly one label for topic and environment, at most one sensitive-content flag, include a guest name only if the person is visually recognized or explicitly named, and return JSON only.
+Configurations differ in which sources are provided and in their relative authority.
+When metadata is added, it is explicitly subordinated to visual evidence (used only to confirm or correct visually recognized identities, never to assume presence).
+When ASR is added, a three-level hierarchy is established: video is primary for visual elements, ASR for spoken content, and metadata acts as a correction layer for proper nouns and context.